jhh37/varpro/README.md

 shows that a small variation between the two methods leads to a dramatic performance difference.
 Also, when Joint+EPI fails, we observe many affine camera directions becoming collinear.

+## Acknowledgement
+- The work was supported by Microsoft and Toshiba Research Europe.
+- We thank Roberto Cipolla for additional funding support.
+- The conference travel was supported by Microsoft, Christ's College and Cambridge Philosophical Society.